aloladze88-afk/ai-agents-intro/README.md

 1. Receives a programming topic.
 2. Sends the topic to the Explainer Agent.
-3. Generates a structured draft containing the required Markdown sections.
+3. Generates a structured draft containing the eight required Markdown sections.
-4. Sends both the original topic and the Explainer Agent's output to the Practice Designer Agent.
+4. Sends the original topic and the Explainer Agent's output to the Practice Designer Agent.
 5. Generates a small beginner-friendly exercise with expected input, expected output and hints.
-6. Replaces the draft `Practice Exercise` section with the specialised agent's exercise.
+6. Replaces the draft `Practice Exercise` section with the specialised exercise.
+7. Sends the combined draft to the Reviewer Agent.
+8. Generates short comments about missing information, unclear explanations and possible improvements.
+9. Replaces the `Review Comments` placeholder with the Reviewer Agent's comments.
-7. Validates the eight required Markdown headings.
+10. Validates the eight required Markdown headings.
-8. Saves valid output in `output/study_guide.md`.
+11. Saves valid output in `output/study_guide.md`.

-The Explainer Agent, Practice Designer Agent, validation tool and Markdown file-writing tool have now been implemented.
-The Reviewer Agent and the remaining project tasks will be added later.
+The Explainer Agent, Practice Designer Agent, Reviewer Agent, validation tool and Markdown file-writing tool have now been implemented.
+Each agent has a separate responsibility, while ordinary Python code controls the hand-offs, section replacement, validation and file writing.

 ## Model configuration